Email multi-touch sequencing — the 5-7 touch compounding curve.

 The premise

-The per-touch reply rate declines through the sequence but does not collapse until somewhere between touch 7 and touch 8 — past which continued sending crosses from persistence into nuisance, and the complaint rate spikes faster than the marginal reply rate.
-The operational target is five to seven touches, and the metric the operator should be measuring is the cumulative reply rate, not the per-touch rate.
-The compounding is not additive — a recipient who replies to touch 1 never sees touch 2 — but the gap between a single-touch campaign and a properly architected five-to-seven-touch campaign is the difference between a sub-1% reply rate and a 2.5-3.5% reply rate on the same list, same copy, same infrastructure.
+Per-touch reply rate declines through the sequence but does not collapse until touch 7 or 8.
+Past that, continued sending crosses from persistence into nuisance and complaints spike faster than the marginal reply.
+The target is 4 to 7 touches.
+Measure cumulative reply rate, not per-touch.
+The compounding is not additive — a recipient who replies to touch 1 never sees touch 2 — but a properly architected 4-to-7-touch sequence produces a 2.5 to 3.5% reply rate on the same list, copy, and infrastructure as a 0.5% single-touch.

 The per-touch reply-rate empirical curve